 Analysis of Individual sports commonly taught in physical education.
 It is designed to be an effective balance between learning the content needed to be an effective Physical Education teacher and the pedagogy needed to effectively teach the content.
 Theory and laboratory experiences will prepare students for teaching progression, practice techniques, rules, and strategies for these team sports.

-This course meets the general education requirements for majors to understand and implement California-adopted Content Standards in Physical Education.
-Special fee. \During this course, students who plan to pursue a teaching credential at SDCC must complete 10 hours of fieldwork in an educational setting and attempt the appropriate CSET tests.
+During this course, students who plan to pursue a teaching credential at SDCC must complete 10 hours of fieldwork in an educational setting and are strongly encouraged to attempt the appropriate CSET tests.